Keiser M3 Indoor Cycle Review: See why it is overpriced

 |16mm, or 5/8” open-end wrench||Paste or spray wax (used to clean after assembly)|

 |15mm crowfoot||LPS #3 Heavy Duty Rust Inhibitor w/straw|

 Final Words on Keiser M3 Indoor Cycle

-Keiser M3 indoor cycle is definitely one of the most durable gym quality indoor bikes in 2020.
-It’s a bit pricey compared to a few other spin bikes, but Keiser M3 exercise bike has the quality to justify the high price.
+Keiser M3 indoor cycle is definitely one of the most durable gym-quality indoor bikes in 2022.
+It’s a bit pricey compared to a few other spin bikes.
+Although the Keiser M3 bike doesn’t have the technology, it does have the quality to justify the high price.

-The only difference between Keiser M3 and the new model, M3 Plus, are in the handlebars.
+The only difference between Keiser M3 and the newer model, the Keiser M3 Plus, is in the handlebars.
 The M3+ features the 4-way adjustable handlebar while Keiser M3 handlebars are only 2-way adjustable.
-For more details, check out the Keiser m3 vs M3+, Keiser M3i vs M3ix full comparison chart.
+For more details about Keiser indoor bikes and their differences, check out the Keiser m3 vs M3+, and Keiser M3i vs M3ix full comparison chart.

-If it wasn't for the flaw of the handlebars and display, this spin bike could get a higher rating.
-We also believe it's too expensive compared to its competitors.
-Customer reviews are positive in general, however, some consumers on Amazon aren't happy with the handlebars and lack of workout data storage.
-The disapproval is understanding, especially due to the high price you need to pay for this spin bike.
+If it wasn’t for the flaw in the handlebars and display, this spin bike could get a higher rating.
+We also believe it’s too expensive compared to its competitors.
+Customer reviews are positive in general, however, some consumers aren’t happy with the handlebars and lack of workout data storage.
+The disapproval is understandable, especially due to the high price you need to pay for this Keiser M3 spin bike.